September 6, 2017

 The Responsible Driver System from Tango Networks is an example of a solution that cuts distracted driving risk.

 The RDS puts policy enforcement directly in the hands of the fleet operator, giving IT managers the ability to restrict mobile phone calls or texting.

 Most importantly the solution is network-based, meaning policies restricting mobile call and text usage by drivers are enforced in the network, not on the device itself.
 That means your users cannot do an “end run” around the policies or turn them off.

 For example, you may determine that mobile phones may not be used by drivers for calls or texts at particular speeds or during certain times of the day.
 However a special bypass option could permit drivers to still place emergency calls.

-RDS is part of the Kinetic Communications Platform from Tango Networks.
-It supports both personal devices such as in a Bring Your Own Device (BYOD) program as well as company-issued phones.
+RDS is part of Mobile-X. It supports both personal devices such as in a Bring Your Own Device (BYOD) program as well as company-issued phones.